jxsl13/TeeworldsEconVPNDetection/readme.md

 # this adds/removes the IPs 2.56.140.1 through 2.56.140.254 from the database
 2.56.140.0/24

+123.0.0.1 # add any custom ban reason
+123.0.0.1/24 # also add any custom ban reason, # followed by text

 ```
 You can automatically add all of those IPs and the IPs from the subnets to your redis cache.
 In order for such a file to be parsed, you can pass it on startup to the application like this: